tintinweb/evm-shell/README.md

 [💾](https://www.npmjs.com/package/solidity-shell) `npm install evm-shell`

-In order to understand smart contracts you have to become a smart contract and `evm-shell` is your entrance to this rabbithole 🐰🕳️.
-Imagine, you are a smart contract starting deployed at address `0xc0de00000000000000000000000000000000c0de` and the account `0xbabe00000000000000000000000000000000babe` is calling you.
-What you are going to do is totally up to you!
-Decide, step-by-step, what  [instructions](https://ethervm.io/) to execute to reach your goal.
+In order to understand smart contracts you have to become a smart contract. `evm-shell` is your entrance to this rabbithole 🐰🕳️.

+Imagine, you wake up as a smart contract deployed at address `0xc0de00000000000000000000000000000000c0de`.
+Your friend at account `0xbabe00000000000000000000000000000000babe` is calling your contract code.
+You decide what to do, step-by-step, one [instruction](https://ethervm.io/) at a time.
 Perform arithmetic operations, manipulate the stack, memory, storage, emit events, and much more.
-Your code, your rules.
+Your code, your rules 👑.

 ```javascript
 ⇒  evm-shell